Karim19Alaa/Distributed-Systems-Labs/lab-1/README.md

 - Python 3.x: [Install Python](https://www.python.org/downloads/)
 - JMeter: [Install JMeter](https://jmeter.apache.org/download_jmeter.cgi)

-You can verify the installation of these dependencies by running the following commands:
+You can verify the installation of these dependencies by running the following commands in your `terminal` application:

 ```sh
 docker --version